ndhorton/ls202/lesson_2/lesson_2_notes.md

 	* Use `auto` with left and right margins to left-, center-, or right-justify a block elementg within its container.

 You can ignore or break any of these rules when appropriate.
 We violate them often in this course.

+# 2:9 Summary #

+This lesson discussed the fundamental concepts of CSS: the box model, spacing (padding and margins), and dimensional measurements.
+All these are crucial to a proper understanding of front-end development.

+We learned how browsers treat everything on a page as a box.
+These boxes have properties including `width`, `height`, `padding`, `border`, and `margin` that control the size and spacing of each box.
+Our discussion explored how the browser flows elements onto the page.
+We also covered the top three `display` properties that influence this behavior: `block`, `inline`, and `inline-block`.
+Lastly, we talked about the `box-sizing` property, specifically the `content-box` and `border-box` sizing models.
+Together, these topics comprise the concept of the HTML box model.

+From there we examined the sometimes confusing concepts of padding and margins in more detail and talked about when you should use margins and when you should use padding.

+We ended our lesson with a look at the essential dimensional units used in CSS, including both absolute and relative units, and talked briefly about when to use them.